-We do not have long-term marketing campaign contracts with clients, and a majority of our marketing campaign contracts are for a term of one year or shorter.
-Our clients, referring to entities which enter into marketing campaign contracts with us and incur marketing spend during the relevant period and which include direct marketers and marketing agencies, are not obligated to use our platform on an exclusive basis and they generally use multiple providers to manage their marketing spend.
+We do not have long-term contracts with clients, and a majority of our contracts are for a term of one year or shorter.
+Our clients, are not obligated to use our platform on an exclusive basis and they generally use multiple providers to manage their marketing spend.
 Accordingly, we must convince our clients to use our platform, increase their usage and spend a larger share of their online marketing budgets with us, and do so on an on-going basis.

-Our ability to achieve renewals or marketing campaign contracts and new sales depends on many factors, some of which are out of our control, including:
+Our ability to achieve renewals or contracts and new sales depends on many factors, some of which are out of our control, including:

-- · customer satisfaction with our solutions, including any new solutions that we may develop, - the competitiveness of our pricing and payment terms for our clients, which may, in turn, be constrained by our capital and financial resources, - customer satisfaction with our account managing services, - our ability to tailor our solution offerings and delivery and pricing models in accordance with the evolving needs of our clients and end marketers, - our ability to expand our data base and solutions to serve marketers in a wider range of industries and geographic regions, - our ability to integrate with a wider range of new mobile technologies, systems, networks and standards, - mergers, acquisitions or other consolidation among marketers and marketing agencies, and - the effects of global economic conditions on spending levels of marketers generally.
+- customer satisfaction with our solutions, including any new solutions that we may develop, - the competitiveness of our pricing and payment terms for our clients, which may, in turn, be constrained by our capital and financial resources. - customer satisfaction with our account managing services, - our ability to tailor our solution offerings and delivery and pricing models in accordance with the evolving needs of our clients and end marketers. - our ability to expand our data base and solutions to serve marketers in a wider range of industries and geographic regions, - our ability to integrate with a wider range of new mobile technologies, systems, networks and standards, - mergers, acquisitions or other consolidation among clients, and - the effects of global economic conditions on spending levels of marketers generally.

 Therefore, we cannot assure you that clients that have generated marketing spend on our platform in the past will continue to spend at similar levels or that they will continue to use our platform at all.
 We may not be able to replace clients which reduce or cease their usage of our platform with new clients that spend similarly on our platform.
 We have relied on a limited number of clients to generate a significant portion of our revenues.
-For example, while we did not have any client that contributed to more than 10% of our net revenues in 2017 and 2019, we had one client from the entertainment industry that contributed to 14% of our net revenues in 2018.
+For example, while we did not have any client that contributed to more than 10% of our net revenues in 2019 and 2020, we had one client from the entertainment industry that contributed to 14% of our net revenues in 2018.